fujiepku/fujiepku.github.io/_pages/about.md

 **Jun.
 01, 2026**

-I move to College of Chemistry and Chemical Engineering at Xiamen University as a full professor.
+I move to the College of Chemistry and Chemical Engineering at Xiamen University as a full professor.

 **Apr.
 14, 2026**